gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Running tests

-To run the specs for Gitlab, you need to run seeds for test db.
+To run the specs for GitLab, you need to run seeds for test db.

     cd gitlabhq
     rake db:seed_fu RAILS_ENV=test